sCrypt-Inc/scryptTS-docs/docs/tokens/tutorials/ordinal-lock.md

 ## Frontend

-We will add a frontend to the `OrdinalLock` smart contract accroding to this [guide](../../how-to-integrate-a-frontend/how-to-integrate-a-frontend.md).
+We will add a front-end to the `OrdinalLock` smart contract according to this [guide](../../how-to-integrate-a-frontend/how-to-integrate-a-frontend.md).

 ### Setup Project